kasia-basia/hangman-hooks/README.md

 ## Hangman - Wisielec

 Try to guess some of the most crazy polish words I could think of!
+This is a hooks rewrite of my old project.

 ### Tools used
-React.js, SASS, yarn
+React

 ### Upcoming features
 Please note that this is a work in progress!